Skip to main content

 Confirm and update state

-After the transaction is confirmed on-chain, re-fetch the transaction context or portfolio endpoints to reflect the updated position in your UI.
+After the transaction is confirmed onchain, re-fetch the transaction context or portfolio endpoints to reflect the updated position in your UI.

 EOA and smart wallet support